rnurgaliyev/ankibot/README.md

 - **Smart translations** — Uses OpenAI to find multiple meanings and contexts
 - **Grammar included** — Articles (der/die/das), plural forms, verb conjugations
 - **Example sentences** — Shows how the word is actually used
-- **Two-way cards** — Creates both German→Ukrainian and Ukrainian→German flashcards
+- **Two-way cards** — Creates both Source→Translation and Translation→Source flashcards
 - **Direct sync** — Cards go straight to your Anki sync server

-Built for German→Ukrainian, but works with any language pair.
+Built and heavily tested for German→Ukrainian, but in theory works with any language pair.

 ## Quick start with Docker